Magic-Fishes/Ecole-Directe-Plus/README.md

 # Ecole-Directe-Plus
 ## Aim of the project
 We were really driven to improve the experience of the online part of our school and give it a more pleasant and functional environment.
-The EcoleDirecte platform has been completely redesigned to offer the best comfort to all students.
+The EcoleDirecte platform has been completely redesigned from scratch to offer the best comfort to all students.
 Enjoy the most-requested features and a ton of small but game changer improvements.

 ## New features